Charlestech22/GhostV1-MD/README.md

 ##

-- *Gojou-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *GHOST-MD is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Gojou-Md at your own risk by keeping this warning in mind.*
+- *Use GHOST-MD at your own risk by keeping this warning in mind.*

   #### ```TOTAL PROFILE VIEWS 🧚```
 ![Visitor Count](https://profile-counter.glitch.me/Charles/count.svg)